Episcopal Diocese of the Susquehanna: History

-The first Anglican services in the area comprising the Diocese of Bethlehem were held in Perkiomen in 1700.
-Settlers of English and Welsh ancestry were visited there by Evan Evans, rector of Philadelphia's Christ Church.
-Two years later, this group formed the parish of St. James.
+The first Anglican services in the area comprising the Diocese of the Susquehanna were held in Perkiomen in 1700.
+Evan Evans, rector of Philadelphia's Christ Church, ministered to settlers there.
+Two years later, this group formed the parish of St. James, Collegeville.

+The Reverend Robert Weyman of Philadelphia's Welsh Tract was another early missionary to the iron industry settlements beyond the city.
+In 1719 he began visiting the Anglican congregation which became Bangor Church, Churchville.

 The Society for the Propagation of the Gospel was formed in London in 1701, with the initial goal of funding missionary clergy in America.
 Until the American Revolution brought an end the Society's activities in the United States, it provided support to the few itinerant Anglican clergy in rural Pennsylvania.

 In early Pennsylvania settlements, missionaries of the Church of Sweden and the Church of England had a cooperative relationship, and Anglicans often worshipped with the small Swedish congregations.
 As Sweden decreased support for these congregations, some were taken over by Anglican clergy.
 In 1753, a former Swedish church near Hopewell Furnace became St. Gabriel's Episcopal Church.
 St. Gabriel's later established a missionary parish in Reading, which at first met in members' homes.
 This parish, St. Mary's, later became Christ Church parish.